tabarra/txAdmin/docs/dev_notes.md

 ```

 =======================================================================

-## New pages:
-Overview:
-- ???

-Players:
-- list of players in a table
-- name + identifiers input
-- auto search with debouncer

-History:
-- list of warns/bans in a table
-- search by id OR identifier (single) with select box
-- filter by action type
-- filter by admin, and hotlink it from the admins page

-Whitelist:
-- maybe remove the wl pending join table
-- maybe make a "latest whitelists" showing both pending and members (query players + pending and join tables)
-- don't forget to keep the "add approval" button

-CFG Editor:
-- multiple cfg editors
-- add backup file to txdata, with the last 100 changes, name of the admin and timestamp

-## The Big Things before ts+react rewrite:
-- [x] in-core playerlist state tracking
-- [x] new proxy console util
-- [x] global socket.io connection for playerlist + async responses
-- [ ] new config (prepared for multiserver)
-- [ ] multiserver tx instance (backend only)

 ## New config
 - july 2023: consider that some vars will be used in more than one component, so making them live in one or another might not be good